raheelzulfiqar/mod_1_project_seattle-ds-062419/README.md

 The King County Assessor releases all of its data on housing stock, assessed values, and sale prices: https://info.kingcounty.gov/assessor/DataDownload/default.aspx

 Data Preparation <br/>
-Refer to the Pandas data cleaning lesson for a starting point: https://github.com/learn-co-students/pandas3_seattle-ds-051319
+Refer to the Pandas data cleaning lesson for a starting point.

 Modeling <br/>
-Your team (Asim, Colin, and Dale -- all three of you!) will start with linear regression.
-Another approach, k-Nearest-Neighbors, will be added for the final iteration of the project.
+Your team (see below) will use linear regression for this project.

 Evaluation <br/>
 Models will be evaluated according to MAE (median absolute error) on houses with sale prices between the 5th and 95th percentiles.

 Deployment <br/>
 Deliverables: <br/>
-The first deliverable is a Python module containing a function named "predict_house_price" that takes in a row of data on a house according to the following specification:
+The first deliverable is a Python module containing a function named "predict_house_price" that takes in a row of data on a house, something like:
 {'lat': …, 'lng': …, 'n_bedrooms': …, 'sqft': …, 'waterfront': …, }

-The second deliverable is a presentation to the instructors and the 0401 cohort addressing the following questions:
+The second deliverable is a presentation to the instructors and the 0513 cohort addressing the following questions:
 What problem did you set out to solve?
 (Business Understanding) <br/>
 What steps were necessary to source the data?
 (Data Understanding) <br/>
 How did your team prepare the data for ML and engineer features?
 (Data Prep) <br/>
 How does the model predict the price of a house?
 (Modeling) <br/>
 How well does the model predict the price of a house?
 (Evaluation) <br/>
-Can we see a demo of the website integrated with the function?
-(Deployment: Stay tuned for more information about this)

 You should also submit a clean and readable Jupyter notebook with executable code that illustrates how you designed, built, and tested your model.
 (You may also have "scratch" notebooks that  are for your eyes only.)

-Schedule:

-Part I (Fri-Tues): Linear Regression

-Use multiple linear regression to build a model that predicts prices based on various house features.
-It will be up to you to find or engineer predictors that are highly correlated with price!

--->Presentation #1 at 5:00 on Tuesday

-Part II (Wed-Thurs): k-Nearest Neighbors Modeling

-Learn in the morning from Brian about k-Nearest Neighbors Modeling.

-Afterward: Try using this modeling strategy on your housing price data.
-See if you can get a better model!

--->Presentation #2 at 9:00 Thursday morning
+Teams:
+Jungmo - Neda
+Boping - Raheel
+Juan - Erica

+Step 0: Come up with a fun team name!

 Some guiding questions for the project as a whole: